aaaksenova/wsi_bach_thesis/README.md

 In this repo you will find the scripts to run the evaluation of different features in Word Sense Induction task for Russian nouns.

+The repo is a part of my Bachelor Theses defended the 9th of June 2022 at Highter School of Economics.

 This work deals with comparing the performance of several types of linguistic features with standard Lexical Substitution method suggested by Arefyev et. al. 2021.
 We have created a pipeline for comparing the importance of 8 linguistic feature sets, namely: